 Suspicious Behavior :

 It is important to remember that people aren't suspicious, behavior is.
-Signs of behavior that might be suspicious are:
+Behaviors that raise suspicions are:

-- A stranger carrying property at an unusual hour or location, especially if the items are stereo equipment, office machinery, or a locked bicycle.
+- A stranger carrying property at an unusual hour or location, especially if he or she is attempting to hide the item and the items are of significant value such as electronic devices, laptops, office machinery, or a locked bicycle.

-- A person going door-to-door in an office building or residential area.
+- A person going door-to-door or cubicle-to-cubicle in an office building or residential or other generally secure area.

 - Any person forcibly entering a locked vehicle or building.

-- Transactions being conducted from vehicles, especially near schools or parks.
+- Covert transactions being conducted from vehicles, especially near schools or parks.

 - One or more persons sitting in a parked car closely scanning the area.

 - A person exhibiting unusual mental or physical symptoms.

 - Unusual noises, including gunshots, screaming, sounds of fighting, barking dogs, or anything suggesting foul play, danger or illegal activity.